-- \$35,000, or - The cost of section 179 property that is also gualified zone property placed in service before January 1, 2012 (including such property placed in service by your spouse, even if you are filing a separate return).
+- \$35,000, or - The cost of section 179 property that is also qualified zone property placed in service during the tax year (including such property placed in service by your spouse, even if you are filing a separate return).

 Note.
 You take into account only 50% (instead of 100%) of the cost of qualified zone property placed in service in a year when figuring the reduced dollar limit for costs exceeding \$2,000,000 (explained earlier).